FTC-FIA/SparkSquad-DECODE/README.md

 Write team OpModes in TeamCode. **Do not modify anything in FtcRobotController.**

-Create new OpModes in TeamCode/src/main/java/org/firstinspires/ftc/teamcode
+Crrreate new OpModes in TeamCode/src/main/java/org/firstinspires/ftc/teamcode
 * Write Auton OpModes in /opmode/auton
 * Write TeleOp OpModes in /opmode/teleop
 * Write new Robot Components in /components/<component type> where <component type> is